Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ### Get the previous worksheet

 The following example gets the worksheet that precedes the active worksheet.
-If there is no worksheet before the active worksheet, this method will throw an **ItemNotFound** error.
+If there is no worksheet before the active worksheet, the **getPrevious()** method will throw an **ItemNotFound** error.

 ```js
 Excel.run(function (context) {